vunt199802-coder/copy-trading-bot/README.md

 This bot offers comprehensive integration with all decentralized exchanges (DEXs) across the Solana ecosystem.
 This universal compatibility ensures maximum flexibility and optimal trading opportunities for our users.

+### Added Good UI for your trading
+- Can start and stop the bot easily from the frontend
+- Can set all settings with Good UI
+- Monitoring the wallet balance change and also the PnL from the char and statistical analysis

 ### Supported Trading Infrastructure:

 - Full integration with major Solana-based DEXs including Raydium, Orca, Jupiter Aggregator, and other prominent exchanges